RicardoMarquina1989/GrayNickelButterfly/README.md

 ### Can I withdraw my liquidity at any time?
 Yes, the Orca protocol allows you to withdraw liquidity at any time.

+### How much Orca requires to charge fees to create a pool or a position?
+Orca does not charge fees to create a pool, nor to create a position in an existing pool.
+However, network and rent fees are payable and if the Match deposit ratio function is used trading fees and network fees will also be payable on that transaction.

+Users of the SDK can reduce position NFT related fees by using openPosition without Metadata - for detail liaise with a Developer Advocate in
 ### Research and learning should be engaged with before diving in

 - With fully permissionless pool creation anyone can create a pool on Orca.